alihaider998/blackproxy/README.md

 3.  **Copy Files to Web Server Directory:**

-    Copy the contents of the `camPhish` directory to the Apache web server's root directory:
+    Copy the contents of the `blackproxy` directory to the Apache web server's root directory:

     ```bash
     sudo cp -r * /var/www/html/